Helping millions of people navigate the world of technology.

 press Enter

 Step 2: The User Account Control will pop up.
-Click on the Yes button to open the Command Prompt.
+Click Yes.

 Step 3: Type the following commands one by one and execute them by pressing Enter.